CommitOps/commitops.github.io/docs/Interview-QnA/aws-questions-answers.md

     - **Ans:** Amazon SES console

-1. **Q:You have chosen a windows instance with Classic and you want to make some change to the security group.
-How will these changes be effective?**
+???+ question "Q:You have chosen a windows instance with Classic and you want to make some change to the security group.
+How will these changes be effective?"

     1. Security group rules cannot be changed
     2. Changes are automatically applied to windows instances